joseaznar/talentland-aws-aisec-workshop/SETUP.md

 Now you should create an AWS Organization and an admin user for that organization (so you only login to that organization with an user different from root).

+Create a role in IAM so the students have permissions to update the **Lambdas** and create **Guardrails**.

+Create a group in IAM for the Workshop attendees and assign the role previously created.

+Create an email using Proton Mail or another free email service for the students and invite those emails to the AWS Organization.

+Add those new users to the group previously created.

 Install the base infrastructure using that new user with the following [Cloudformation Stack](https://console.aws.amazon.com/cloudformation/home#/stacks/new?&templateURL=https%3A%2F%2Fws-assets-prod-iad-r-iad-ed304a55c2ca1aee.s3.us-east-1.amazonaws.com%2F0720c7c4-fb23-4e43-aa9f-036fc07f46b2%2Finfra%2Fpackage.yaml) (or use the package.yaml file in this repository).

 Choose **Next** in the bottom right of the page.
 In **Specify stack details** page, enter `bedrock-guardrails-workshop-<student ID>` for **Stack name**.
 Let everything else as default setting, and then choose **Next**.